michael-spengler/internship-mael/README.md

 ### CA

 In fact there are very few features of the @actions/github package used in the github action.
 So I will grab those functions, fix them for Deno and everything should be fine.

+## 09.06.2021 - 11.06.2021

+### CA

+CLA features are now implemented in the CA.

+ - The whole codebase is now typesafe,
+ - fix: take default branch when none is provided instead of 'main'
+ - fix: co-authors where not taken into account
+ - refactor: graphql